SwathiKeshavamurthy/SoftwareStacks-P4/README.md

 - Joining a vibrant community of tech enthusiasts and professionals.
 - Creating personalized user profiles to share experiences and insights.
-- Contributing and interacting with comprehensive articles and tutorials.
+- Contributing and interacting with comprehensive posts.
 - Discovering cutting-edge trends and best practices in technology domains.
 - Facilitating discussions and exchanges within a supportive community.